buildkite-agent annotate

 The buildkite-agent annotate command creates an annotation associated with the current build.

 There is no limit to the amount of annotations you can create, but the maximum body size of each annotation is 1MiB.
+The size is measured in bytes, accounting for the underlying data encoding, where the specific encoding used can affect the size calculation.
+For example, if UTF-8 encoding is implemented, some characters may be encoded using up to 4 bytes each.
 All annotations can be retrieved using the GraphQL API.

 Options for the annotate command can be found in the buildkite-agent cli help: